⚡️Servebolt is growing fast! Want to join our team and help grow Servebolt even faster? Check out our open jobs and apply.

 There are two options for challenging the response time.
 You can either make the server do the same amount of work faster, or you can reduce the amount of work that needs to be done.

-The workload can be reduced by reducing the complexity, make fewer databse requests, and increase the quality of code.
-Server speed can be increased by changing to faster hosting, or by optimizing the existing hosting stack.
+The workload can be reduced by reducing the complexity, making fewer databse requests, and increasing code quality.
+Server speed can be increased by changing to faster hosting or by optimizing the existing hosting stack.
 Adding more servers will not make it faster.

 Network transfer time